rebelsky/csc282-original/DEVELOPER.md

 5. Check on github to see that everything worked.

-6. Update the generic site with a link to this fork.
+6. Update the README.md on the generic site with a link to this fork.

 7. Do the normal start of semester activities.